cb1986ster/game/README.md

 How do I start it?

-#Clone the repo, cd to the repo directory then run (again, ideally inside a virtualenv):
+Clone the repo, cd to the repo directory then run (again, ideally inside a virtualenv):

 $ pip install -r requirements.txt

 $ python manage.py migrate

 $ python manage.py runserver

+How do I play?

+Assuming you're using the default templates and not rolling your own, go to localhost:8000 .
+Have  signup and login using the links from the homepage.